JoeyEamigh/membean-destroyer/README.md

 ## Disclaimer again

-this is for educational purposes only. dont sue me. not sure if I will open source it until I am done with this class.
+this is for educational purposes only. dont sue me.